Bot398/Bot398/README.md

 - 👋 Hi, I’m @Bot398
 - 👀 I’m interested in JavaScript
 - 🌱 I’m currently learning C++
-- 📫 How to reach me you can reach me via Discord: Bot398
+- 📫 How to reach me? you can reach me via Discord: Bot398
 - 😄 Pronouns: she/her